nishanthi-ds/Intuitive-Math-Chatbot/README.md

-# 📐 AI Math Tutor with Streamlit & Ollama
+# 📐 AI Math Tutor ChatBot with Ollama

 This project is a **friendly, interactive AI-powered math tutor** built with [Streamlit](https://streamlit.io/) and [Ollama](https://ollama.ai/), offering step-by-step explanations and real-world examples to help users understand math concepts easily.